 How to get a Japanese phone number after moving to Japan

 If you decide to wait until after you’ve arrived in Japan to sort out your mobile number, you can still order one online, or you can go into a cell phone store in person and set it up there.

 Simply follow the steps above, and get that SIM delivered.
 Again, we recommend this option, as it’s the less stressful of the two.

 Getting a Japanese phone number at a store

-Walking around outside big-ish train stations or through shopping areas will take you past a number of different cell phone stores.
+Walking around outside big train stations (think Shinjuku, Tokyo, Ikebukuro, Shinagawa and the like) or through shopping areas will take you past a number of different cell phone stores.
 The big names in the mobile game here are SoftBank, DoCoMo and au by KDDI.
 You can apply for a contract with them directly in store, though it’s worth noting that not all stores will have an English-speaking staff member, and that both the requirements and contracts can be quite complex.

 For example, you might be signed up for a minimum of two years, with a hefty cancellation fee built into your contract, and you may have to show proof of a Japanese bank account, employment contract and your visa to qualify for a Japanese cell phone number.
 If you apply for a cell phone contract through one of the Japanese MVNOs that piggyback on these big mobile players, like IIJMio or Nuro Mobile, you will likely still have to jump through the same hoops.

 If this is something you want to do, it’s recommended you set aside a day for it and ask a fluent Japanese speaker to accompany you, if you’re not super skilled in the local lingo.

 Looking to set up internet in Japan?
 See our guide to choosing an internet service provider.